 Commercial gas safety certificate

-How long is a commercial gas safety certificate valid for?
+How much does a CP44 gas safety certificate cost?